A healthy house plant is the perfect addition to any home, and when cared for, it can keep growing strong for years!

 Preferred Conditions: Indirect light.

 Water: Water thoroughly, ensuring the soil doesn't get soggy.
-They need humidity so mist the leaves daily, but don’t over water as they are susceptible to root rot.
+They love humidity so mist the leaves daily, but don't over water as they can be susceptible to root rot.

-Please note: The sap can cause an allergic reaction if it touches the skin and the whole plant is toxic if consumed.
+Please note: The sap can cause an allergic reaction if it touches the skin and the whole plant is toxic if consumed, so be sure to keep away from any little ones or pets!

 Origin: Southern Africa